ropensci/ReLTER/README.md

 Alessandro Oggioni <https://orcid.org/0000-0002-7997-219X> (CNR, Institute for Electromagnetic Sensing of the Environment - IREA)

-Paolo Tagliolato <https:://orcid.org/0000-0002-0261-313X> (CNR, Institute for Electromagnetic Sensing of the Environment - IREA)

 <!-- Add authors, reviewers including those who, within eLTER network, reviewed the package and add acknowledgements
      in accordance with this https://ropensci.org/blog/2018/03/16/thanking-reviewers-in-metadata/ and this https://devguide.ropensci.org/building.html#authorship.